 Let’s take Shakespeare’s Hamlet as an example.
 The first scene takes place on the battlements of Elsinore castle.
 Although Prince Hamlet is the main character (the protagonist), he does not appear in the first scene.
 All the action takes place between the watchmen, who summon Horatio, Hamlet’s friend, to witness the apparition of the dead King.

 In Scene 2, the new King–Claudius–holds court, and Hamlet, the Prince, is just one of the matters the King must deal with.
 But he does deal with the issue that carries forward from the first scene, namely the ghost of Hamlet’s father, lurking around the castle.
 Claudius deals with this issue by chiding Hamlet for wearing mourning clothes.
+This is an example of how important it is for the emotional weight of one scene to ripple into the next.
+The plot of Hamlet hinges on whether the prince will finally become capable of escaping his “paralysis by analysis” and taking action to avenge his father’s death.

 Plot is the emotional baggage carried from one scene into the next.
+It’s not simply “things happening.”
+Plot has to do with the emotional weight of those things on the mind and feelings of the protagonist.

 Scenes in Fiction